iplicit-512

 Partner - Head of SME at Mazars

-“There needs to be a change in thinking by the profession about about the business model.
+“There needs to be a change in thinking by the profession about the business model.
 It isn’t sustainable if ‘advisory’ is something provided freely should a fixed-fee compliance client need something addressed during a process"

 READ THE INTERVIEW